undergrad-partner-school

 Main Student Body

-The overall number of students enrolled at Johns Hopkins University in 2025 was 30,210.
+The total number of students enrolled at Johns Hopkins University in 2025 was 30,210.

 The school reported an out-of-state student body portion of 85% for that year.
-The total number of undergraduate students enrolled at the institution was 6,356, 866 of which were foreign students.
-The school admitted a total of 69 transfer students.
+The total number of undergraduate students enrolled at the institution was 6,356, 866 of which were international students.
+The school reported to have a total of 69 transfer students.

 Student Population Gender Ratio